jrodewig/wanderahead.github.io/_posts/2025-04-04-visiting-forsyth-from-a-fox-hunt-to-fried-green-tomatoes.md

 in the fall.

 Take your pick from the produce at [Dickey Farms](https://gapeaches.com/).
-If it’s peach season, tour the packinghouse.
+If it's peach season, tour the packinghouse.
 Then stop by [Hamlin Hills Farms](https://hamlinhills.com) to see the antique trucks and tractors on display, pet the farm animals, browse the country store, and perhaps dare the haunted corn maze if the season's right.
-Whenever you go, be sure to fill up your camera roll with old-timey Coca-Cola signs and unusual sights like the state’s cleanest outhouse (they say) and a 17-passenger helicopter you can climb inside.
+Whenever you go, be sure to fill up your camera roll with old-timey Coca-Cola signs and unusual sights like the state's cleanest outhouse (they say) and a 17-passenger helicopter you can climb inside.

 Of course, you don't have to leave town for farm-fresh flavors.
 On Fridays from